Dear you, dear me, dear us,

 The price is too high.
 The system to dismantle the gun god is grievously broken, and we like it that way.

 Americans are twenty-five times more likely to be killed by a gun than citizens of any other developed country.
-It is a figure that haunts me, especially in light of many of my neighbors' thoughts about immigration and people of Muslim faith.
+It is a figure that haunts me.
+When it comes to the world’s safest countries, ours did not even make the top thirty.

 Recently, I saw someone that I used to go to church with in my hometown share some thoughts on Dreamers.
 Her posts highlighted two gruesome, violent crimes committed by illegal immigrants and suggested that the individuals responsible for those crimes should be seen as fitting representatives of the entire immigrant population.

-It is an all too common response to the gun control debate to claim that we as citizens should be toting military grade weapons in order to protect ourselves from Muslim and immigrant terrorists.
+It is an all too common response to the gun control debate to claim that we as citizens should be toting military grade weapons in order to protect ourselves from immigrants who we’ve been told want to harm us.
 Amy Sullivan, a Christian journalist who has spent her entire career reporting on religion and politics, heard this argument when she traveled to North Dakota to cover an event at a Bible college where a documentary was being shown that argued that evangelicals and other people who consider themselves to be pro-life should incorporate opposition to the proliferation of guns into that view.
 She was met with what she describes as a shocking strain of fear that she was previously not aware of in evangelical circles.

 I see it, too.
 I wish there were words to convey the sick feeling I get when I see that yet another person who I trusted as a child to lead me and shepherd my heart towards the abundance given to us in Christ has displayed a radical lack of that abundance in their own life.
 It has happened too many times, and each one seems to cut deeper than the last.